chromaxyz/reflex/docs/CHECKLIST.md

 - [ ] Am I adding a new module or upgrading a module?
 - [ ] What is the module id of the current implementation?

+To upgrade, the new module id must **ALWAYS** be the same as the current module id.

 - [ ] What is the module type of the current implementation?

+The new module type must **ALWAYS** be the same as the current module type.

 - [ ] What is the module version of the current implementation?

 The new module version must **ALWAYS** be greater than the current module version.